Trading cushions Glencore from commodity price plunge

 Swiss-based Glencore makes about a quarter of its earnings from commodities trading, which differentiates it from mining rivals and has allowed it to withstand a steep fall in oil and metal prices slightly better than its peers.

-Glencore posted 2014 adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) of $12.8 billion (8.3 billion pounds), in line with expectations.
+Glencore posted 2014 adjusted earnings before interest, tax, depreciation and amortization (EBITDA) of $12.8 billion, in line with expectations.
 Earnings at its trading division rose to $3.0 while mining earnings fell 7 percent to $9.8 billion.

 The company has also been helped by its relatively small exposure to iron ore, the first major commodity to start a violent downward spiral two years ago.